flare-foundation/docs/docs/dev/tutorials/ftso/getting-data-feeds.md

 For easy navigation, numbered comments in the source code link to the tutorial sections below.

-{% import "runner.md" as runner %}
+{% import "runner.md" as runner with context %}

 === "Solidity"